-The second quarterly report is scheduled to be presented to the COA at the October 2023 meeting.
-Commission staff will continue to work with the University of Redlands as it makes progress in addressing stipulations.
+The third quarterly report is scheduled to be presented to the COA at its January 2024 meeting.
+The institution's accreditation revisit is scheduled for March 25-28, 2024.
+Commission staff will continue to work with the University of Redlands as it makes progress in addressing stipulations in preparation for its revisit.